14.1.1.1. Service Definition Specification¶

 in the resource’s data representation.
 For example, in the book self link

-variable matches the book’s id
+below, the {id} variable matches the book’s id property.

 resources: